-Why Use Responsive?
+Why Use Responsive Design?

-The majority of new sites now use responsive, which has been made easier for less experienced designers and developers, thanks to the availability of themes accessible through CMS systems such as WordPress, Joomla and Drupal.
+The majority of new sites now use responsive, which has been made easier for less experienced designers and developers, thanks to the availability of themes accessible through CMS systems such as WordPress, Joomla, and Drupal.

 Responsive doesn’t offer as much control as adaptive, but takes much less work to both build and maintain.
-Responsive layouts are also fluid and whilst adaptive can and does use percentages to give a more fluid feel when scaling, these can again cause a jump when a window is resized.
+Responsive layouts are also fluid and whilst adaptive can and do use percentages to give a more fluid feel when scaling, these can again cause a jump when a window is resized.
 For example, in the image below, which shows a fluid layout, the designer is using percentage widths so that the view will be adjusted for each user.

 Photo credit: Smashing Magazine

-With responsive you will be designing with all layouts in mind and this of course can confuse the process and make it quite complex.
+With responsive, you will be designing with all layouts in mind and this, of course, can confuse the process and make it quite complex.
 This means that you should focus on creating a viewport for mid-resolution and you can then use media queries to adjust for low and high resolutions later on.